markmcdowell/NLog.Targets.ElasticSearch/README.md

 ## Custom Json Converters

-Custom JconConverters can be added to the Elastic Search Target by addinf the following to the startup of your project :
+Custom JconConverters can be added to the Elastic Search Target by adding the following to the startup of your project :

 ```cs
 ElasticSearchTarget.AddJsonConverter(new JsonToStringConverter(typeof(IPAddress)));